Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Tradeoff between x|y and y

 \subsection{Theoretical formulation and simulation}

-Let $\bs{Y}$ be a finite set of translations of source segment $\bs{x}$, and let $\vec{p}_{x|y}$ and $\vec{p}_{y}$ denote log probability vectors that include \accuracym\ and \fluencym\ scores for all $\bs{y} \in \bs{Y}$.\footnote{There are infinitely many possible translations, but here we only consider a pool of human and machine generations.} We use the Pearson correlation between the two vectors:
+Let $\bs{Y}$ be a finite set of translations of source segment $\bs{x}$, and let $\vec{p}_{x|y}$ and $\vec{p}_{y}$ denote log probability vectors that include \accuracym\ and \fluencym\ scores for all $\bs{y} \in \bs{Y}$.\footnote{There are infinitely many possible translations, but here we consider a finite set generated by humans or machines.} We use the Pearson correlation between the two vectors: